-Student Access Center is part of Diversity and Multicultural Student Affairs within the Division of Student Life at Kansas State University.
+Student Access Center reports to the Morrison Family Associate Vice President for Student Well-being within the Division of Student Life at Kansas State University.
 We serve the campus community by partnering with students, faculty, and staff to create accessible environments and provide academic and housing accommodations.
 We welcome the opportunity for you to get to know us better by exploring our website or by contacting us directly.

 Student Access Center is dedicated to the ideals of equal access to campus programs and services for all students.
 We believe that these ideals contribute to a supportive and inclusive learning environment, which allows students the opportunity to learn.
 We recognize that disability is an integral facet of the human experience.
 As such, we collaborate with students, instructors, staff, and community members to foster a universal-design approach to learning.